-The open space has a community hall and caretaker's cottage as well as facilities for sports such as football, cricket, pistol shooting, rodeo, pony club and tennis.
+The open space has a community hall and caretaker's cottage as well as facilities for sports such as football, cricket, pistol shooting, rodeo, pony

 By and large there is enough open space to meet the needs of the local community and no major improvements are required.
 There are recommendations for minor improvements later in this Strategy.